EIP-8130 - Account Abstraction by Account Configuration

 10. Require code_size(from) == 0 (account not yet deployed)

-11. Validate sender_auth against one of initial_keys (keyId extracted from signature must match an entry's computed keyId)
+11. Validate sender_auth against one of initial_owners (ownerId resolved from auth must match an entry's ownerId)

-The key_changes field enables cross-chain portable key management.
-Key change operations include a chain_id field where 0 means valid on any chain, allowing them to be replayed across chains to synchronize key state.
+Config change entries manage the account's owners.
+Each entry includes a chain_id field where 0 means valid on any chain, allowing replay across chains to synchronize owner state.

 rlp([